pegasystems/docker-pega-web-ready/README.md

 You can specify a variety settings for nodes in your deployment.

 Name 								| Purpose 	| Default
 --- 								| --- 		| ---
 NODE_TYPE 							| Specify a node type or classification to specialize the processing within this container.  for more information, see  [Node types for on-premises environments](https://community.pega.com/sites/default/files/help_v83/procomhelpmain.htm#engine/node-classification/eng-node-types-ref.htm). |
 PEGA_DIAGNOSTIC_USER 				| Set a Pega diagnostic username to download log files. |
 PEGA_DIAGNOSTIC_PASSWORD 	 		| Set a secure Pega diagnostic username to download log files. |
+WEB_REQUESTOR_PASSIVATION_TIMEOUT 	| Set web requestor inactivity timeout after which requestor is passivated (in seconds). | 3600

 ### Customize the Tomcat runtime